northlh/pwsMultiObsR/README.md

 5. Start by running or viewing the example workbooks (.Rmd).
 They may also be viewed in the [github]() web interface.

+WARNING: This software was lasted tested with pywatershed version 1.2.0

 ## About

 The package was designed to carry out multi-observation model diagnostics of the USGS pywatershed model.
 The compatible observations with this package are: